arabiu033/arabiu033/README.md

 ## Hi there, I'm Aminu
 I'm a software Engineer who constatly seeks out innovative solutions to everyday problems.
 I have just over a year of experience as a junior software engineer with First Technology.
 In my short time here, I've already contributed to over a dozen projects and I've honed my analytical thinking and collaboration skills, and I love working with a team.

+In my personal space I love to do ciclyng :bike:, climbing :goat: and travel :airplane:.
+My next destination will be Bostwana :mount_fuji:

 **More about me on:**

 [<img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/>](https://www.linkedin.com/in/arabiu033/)